roiguri/chrome-productivity-tools/README.md

 ## How It Works

-The extension uses two strategies to trigger equation insertion:
+1. **Direct Click**: Tries to click "New equation" button if toolbar is visible (instant)

-1. **Direct Button Click** (Primary): Attempts to find and click the equation button in the Google Docs toolbar
+2. **Auto-show**: If toolbar is hidden, opens Help search (`Alt+/`) and executes "show equation toolbar"
-2. **Menu Navigation** (Fallback): Simulates the keyboard shortcut `Ctrl+Shift+I` → `E` to open Insert menu and select Equation
+3. **Retry**: After showing toolbar, clicks the equation button

-This dual-strategy approach ensures reliability even if Google updates their UI.
+Works reliably whether the equation toolbar is visible or hidden.

 ## Development